Danil-coder/Sign_up_form/README.md

 Example
 -----------------------------------
-The working version of this form can be found at: [https://spacyfox.gq/signup.php]
+The working version of this form can be found [here] (https://spacyfox.gq/signup.php)